-- Material characteristic – material does not retain air, poor flow characteristics, high friction coefficient
+- Material characteristic – the material does not retain air, poor flow characteristics, high friction coefficient

-- Poor pipe size diameter to vessel size will result is excessive slug length preventing air from permeating through the material.
+- Poor pipe size diameter to vessel size will result in excessive slug length preventing air from permeating through the material.

 - Low Profile Equipment

 Our operating philosophy utilizes small pressure vessels.
-This has the additional benefit of installation flexibility, reduced steel work and support structure requirements, as well as being able to fit into small spaces, under silos, bulk bag unloaders, reclaimers, etc.
+This has the additional benefit of installation flexibility, reduced steelwork, and support structure requirements, as well as the ability to fit into small spaces, under silos, bulk bag unloaders, reclaimers, etc.

 Our expertise is widely used to design systems for difficult-to-handle materials such as abrasive, hot, sticky, and fragile materials.
 However, as almost all applications will benefit from the lowest material velocity providing the greatest energy efficiency, we have thousands of systems in just about every process industry offering value in terms of quality, simplicity, reliability, and cost savings.
 Many of which have been in operation for over 20 years.